Yuzhno-Sakhalinsk: Population

 Most residents are ethnic Russians, but there also exists a sizable population of Korean Russians.
 Of the 43,000 Sakhalin Koreans, half are estimated to live in Yuzhno-Sakhalinsk, comprising roughly 12% of the city's population.
-Also smaller numbers of indigenous minorities, such as Ainu, Nivkhs and Oroks can be found.
+A smaller number of indigenous minorities, such as Ainu, Nivkhs and Oroks can be found.

 Religion

 The majority of the population are Russian Orthodox.

-Geography and climate
+Geography

 The city is located on the Susuya River.
 It is the largest city on the island, and the only one with more than 100,000 inhabitants.
 The straight-line distance to Moscow is 6660 km.

+Climate

 The climate is humid continental (Köppen Dfb) with mild summers and cold winters.
 Maritime influences can be seen in that precipitation is much higher than in interior Russia and that summers are distinctly cooler than in Khabarovsk or Irkutsk, while winters are much milder.
 Summers are frequently foggy, reducing the amount of sunshine.
 Considering its southerly maritime position winters are very cold, albeit warmer than expected for surrounding inland areas affected by the Siberian High.
 Snowfall is more frequent than in those areas, due to said maritime influence bringing moisture to the coastline.
 Yuzhno-Sakhalinsk is relatively sunny compared to Hokkaido locations, but gloomy by the lower latitudes of the Russian Far East's standards.